Ninjabrain1/Gendustry-JEI-Addon/README.md

 	<li> Config to enable/disable showing certain recipes </li>
 	<li> Integrate recipe for combining gene samples with templates in crafting grid </li>
 </ul>

+Feel free to contact me if there is a feature you want (even if its already planned)